lucidrains/x-transformers/README.md

 <img src="./images/dynamic-pos-bias-sinusoidal.png" width="600px"></img>

+More of Eric's experimental results can be found <a href="https://github.com/bob80333/investigating_extrapolation">here</a>

 You can use this type of relative position if you wish to train at smaller sequence lengths and have it generalize to longer ones, for both autoregressive and bidirectional models.

 ```python